andrealaspina/galerkin/README.md

 - `Parameters(iD)`: Specifies the main discretization-dependent parameters, such as the formulation, the analytical solution, the polynomial degree, the physical coefficients, and formulation-related parameters.
 If $N$ discretizations are coupled, the parameters must be set for each ($\text{iD} = 1,\dots,N$).

-- `Geometry(iD)`: Stores the geometry of all discretizations as `DiscreteGeometry` objects, leveraging MATLAB's [Partial Differential Equation Toolbox](https://www.mathworks.com/help/pde/index.html).
+- `Geometry(iD)`: Stores the geometries as `DiscreteGeometry` objects, leveraging MATLAB's [Partial Differential Equation Toolbox](https://www.mathworks.com/help/pde/index.html).

-- `Mesh(iD)`: Contains the mesh data of all discretizations, including nodes' coordinates and the elements' connectivity.
+- `Mesh(iD)`: Contains the mesh data, including nodes' coordinates and the elements' connectivity.

-- `System`: Holds the global LHS matrix and RHS vector, along with user-defined settings such as tolerance and maximum iterations
+- `System`: Holds the global LHS matrix and RHS vector, along with user-defined settings such as tolerance and maximum iterations.

 - `Time`: Stores time-related data, including initial, current, and final times, time step size, and the selected BDF order.

 - `Solver`: Contains the chosen solver and preconditioner along with solver-specific parameters.

-- `Boundaries(iD)`: Specifies the boundary splitting (edges in 2D, faces in 3D) for each discretization for imposing boundary conditions.
-To visualize boundary IDs, set `Options.PlotMesh='yes'` in the input file.
+- `Boundaries(iD)`: Specifies the boundary splitting (edges in 2D, faces in 3D) for imposing boundary conditions.

 - `Options`: Enables various features, such as plotting the geometry (`Options.PlotGeometry='yes'`), mesh and boundary conditions (`Options.PlotMesh='yes'`), or solution (`Options.PlotSolution={'VariableName'}`).
 Additional options include error computation (`Options.ComputeError={'VariableName'}`) and result saving/exporting.

 The structs created in the **main file** are:

-- `BCs(iD)`:  Stores nodes of each discretization (relative to the underlying linear mesh) for boundary condition visualization.
+- `BCs(iD)`: Stores the nodes (relative to the underlying linear mesh) for boundary condition visualization.

 - `Block`: Contains block-dependent data, including LHS, RHS, and matrix assembly indices.

 - `Elements`: Organizes data in an element-wise manner for optimized `parfor` execution.

-- `Faces(iD1,iD2)`: Stores face information for each discretization and interface coupling between different discretizations.
+- `Faces(iD1,iD2)`: Stores face information for each sub-problem and interface coupling between different discretizations.

-- `Memory`: Tracks memory usage of variables during different simulation phases.
+- `Memory`: Tracks memory usage during different simulation phases.

 - `RefElement(iD1,iD2)`: Stores reference element data for each discretization and their coupling, including node coordinates, Gauss points, weights, and shape functions.

-- `Results(iD)`: Stores results of each discretization (e.g., time, temperature, displacement) at chosen time steps.
+- `Results(iD)`: Stores results at chosen time steps.

 - `Sizes(iD)`: Stores discretization-dependent sizes, such as global/local component counts, number of elements, faces, and nodes.

-- `Timer`: Records time spent on pre-processing, processing (evaluation, solution, local problems), and post-processing.
+- `Timer`: Records time spent on pre-processing, processing (evaluation, solution, local problems), and post-processing tasks.

 ## Formulation Class 🧩

-The facilitate the implementation of new finite element methods, ***galerkin*** allows you to declare a new class (likely the only part of the code you need to touch!) that inherits from the base `Formulation` class.
+The facilitate the implementation of new finite element methods, ***galerkin*** allows you to declare a new class (likely the only part of the code you need to touch) that inherits from the base `Formulation` class.

 Its main **properties** are: